reserve-protocol/reserve-index-dtf/README.md

 Reserve Folio is a protocol for creating and managing portfolios of ERC20-compliant assets entirely onchain.
 Folios are designed to be used as a single-source of truth for asset allocations, enabling composability of complex, multi-asset portfolios.

-Folios support rebalancing trades via Dutch Auction over an exponential decay curve between two prices.
-Control flow over the trade is shared between two parties, with a `AUCTION_APPROVER` approving trades in advance and a `AUCTION_LAUNCHER` opening them, optionally providing some amount of additional detail.
+Folios support rebalancing via Dutch Auction over an exponential decay curve between two prices.
+Control flow over the auction is shared between two parties, with a `AUCTION_APPROVER` approving auctions in advance and a `AUCTION_LAUNCHER` opening them, optionally providing some amount of additional detail.

-`AUCTION_APPROVER` is expected to be the timelock of the fast-moving trade governor associated with the Folio.
+`AUCTION_APPROVER` is expected to be the timelock of the fast-moving rebalancing governor associated with the Folio.

-`AUCTION_LAUNCHER` is expected to be a semi-trusted EOA or multisig; They can open trades within the bounds set by governance, hopefully adding basket definition and pricing precision.
-If they are offline the trade can be opened permissionlessly after a preset delay.
-If they are evil, at-best they can deviate trading within the governance-granted range, or prevent a Folio from rebalancing entirely by killing trades.
+`AUCTION_LAUNCHER` is expected to be a semi-trusted EOA or multisig; They can open auctions within the bounds set by governance, hopefully adding basket definition and pricing precision.
+If they are offline the auction can be opened permissionlessly after a preset delay.
+If they are evil, at-best they can deviate trading within the governance-granted range, or prevent a Folio from rebalancing entirely by killing auctions.
 They cannot access the backing directly.

 ### Architecture